bcasalvieri/Psychic-Game/README.md

 # Psychic-Game

-Rutgers Coding Bootcamp Bootstrap JavaScript Homework Assignment
+Rutgers Coding Bootcamp JavaScript Homework Assignment

 * [View Project](https://bcasalvieri.github.io/Psychic-Game/)

 ## Description
-The user has 10 attempts to guess the letter the computer randomly selects.
+The user has 10 attempts to guess a letter the computer randomly selects.

 ## Technologies Used
 - HTML